NexusQuile/CC2-Higher-Resolution/README.md

 - CCTV
   - increases the resolution of the ship's CCTV screen (increase from 128 x 128 to 256 x 256, it now matches the resolution of the vehicle control screens)
   - CCTV camera will now show the view of aircraft being held on deck (rather than default back to showing the hanger)
-  - CCTV camera will now show a banner when aircraft is being held on deck
+  - CCTV camera will now show a banner when the aircraft being shown is being held on deck
   - CCTV camera will now stay with a launching vehicle and not cycle between land and air views in auto mode.
 Note view will only show the vehicle with the highest ID which is launching.
-This is WIP.
+Fixing this is WIP.
+- Control Screens
+  - looping icon is now shown on all the waypoint links that are in the loop - not just the last
+  - added option to show vehicle ID on waypoints of firendly vehicles - options are None, Last Waypoint or All Waypoints.
+Waypoint does not shown ID when it is a dock command on a carrier
+  - load of vehicles (land, air, Needlefish and Swordfish) now shown in top right when hovering over the unit or a waypoint

 ![combined](https://github.com/NexusQuile/CC2-Higher-Resolution/assets/104992166/7dfb1764-10cf-4998-9835-23ae132486f1)
 ![comparison](https://github.com/NexusQuile/CC2-Higher-Resolution/assets/104992166/237a0710-a3dc-4768-af16-9ab27025e0ab)